astep-aau/aSTEP-frontend/docs/src/content/docs/time-series/index.md

 ---
-title: Group 9 - Docs
+title: Time-Series - Docs
-description: Documentation for Group 9
+description: Documentation for Time-Series Outlier Detection & Forecasting
 ---

-Group 9 is focusing on Outlier Detection and this is the documentation for their work.
+Time-Series supergroup is focusing on Outlier Detection & Forecasting and this is the documentation for their work.